-- Kosher Salt: omit if using salted butter
+- Kosher Salt: Skip this if you’re using salted butter.

 Italian Wedding Cookies are sweet, but not cloyingly so.
 If you're inclined to nibble on the dough (like I am), don't be alarmed when it isn't very sweet.
 The sugar comes in layers.
 You'll add a little bit to the dough and to the food processor when you whirl your almonds until finely ground.
 Then you'll roll your warm cookies not once but twice in powdered sugar.